l2iterative/vfhe0/README.md

 ## Roadmap

-For the purpose of checkpointing the library, a few tags are created, reflecting different versions of this library.
+For the purpose of checkpointing the library, a few branches are created, reflecting different versions of this library.
-People can compare between these tags and the latest version.
+People can compare between these branches and the latest version.

--
+- The branch `article-1` is the unoptimized version from the Part I article, which uses the TFHE implementation out of the box.
+  It also has the code from the [profiler0](https://github.com/l2iterative/profiler0) tool from the Part II article.
+The output from the profiler is [here](https://gist.github.com/weikengchen/59aabee17de6803927e594d9b56681ca).

+- An incoming release of the code would apply short polynomial representations.
+Then, with Karatsuba.

 ## Articles